 - We spent about 2-3 hours here, we probably could have stayed another hour or so, but we were short on time.

-- For what it’s worth the adults just didn’t get this place, but the kids seemed to love it.
+- For what it’s worth, the adults just didn’t get this place, but the kids seemed to love it – so definitely somewhere to go on your Japan trip with kids.

 Day 3: Explore Tokyo